jkk/shinkgs/README.md

 ## Contributing

 Contributions welcome.
-Please check the [Trello board](https://trello.com/b/SW8QKjyE/shin-kgs) and create an issue to help coordinate efforts.
+Please check the [Project Board](https://github.com/jkk/shinkgs/projects/1) and [Issues](https://github.com/jkk/shinkgs/issues) to help coordinate efforts.
+Feel free to create an issue if there isn't one already for what you have in mind.

+There's a [difficulty: starter] label for issues that are good tasks to cut your teeth on.

 ## Code Overview